ARTbio/startbio/docs/AnalyseGenomes_2025/manage_VM.md

 ## Management of your Google Virtual Machine

-If you read this, you have probably launched at least one time a Google Virtual Machine.
+By now, you have likely launched your Galaxy Virtual Machine at least once.
+The next section will cover how to access the web interface of your Galaxy server.

-A few rules to get your life easier during the rest of this training:
+Before we continue, here are a few important guidelines to follow for the rest of the training:

-- ==**Avoid** stopping your VM, instead **suspend** it==
+- [x] ==**Do not** stop your VM, instead **suspend** it==

   Stopping your VM is like stopping your PC or you laptop.